On Rayleigh-Type Formulas for a Non-local Boundary Value Problem Associated with an Integral Operator Commuting with the Laplacian: Higher Dimensional Considerations

 \section{Higher Dimensional Considerations}

-One of the motivations that led to the non-local BVP considered in \cite{SAITO-LAPEIG-ACHA} is that one is able to read the spectral data (eigenvalues, eigenfunctions) by discretizing then computing integrals involving the kernel $K({\bf x},{\bf y})$ over a domain $\Omega\subset \mathbb{R}^d$ without imposing conditions on $\partial \Omega$.
-For the two dimensional case, $K({\bf x},{\bf y})$ takes the form of a logarithmic kernel
+One of the motivations that led to the non-local BVP considered in \cite{SAITO-LAPEIG-ACHA} is that one is able to read the spectral data (eigenvalues, eigenfunctions) by discretizing then computing integrals involving the kernel $K({\bm x},{\bm y})$ over a domain $\Omega\subset \mathbb{R}^d$ without imposing conditions on $\partial \Omega$.
+For the two-dimensional case, $K({\bm x},{\bm y})$ takes the form of a logarithmic kernel

 Troutman \cite{TROUT67} gave an analytical proof for the existence of at most one negative eigenvalue and gave an upper bound estimate for it in terms of the area and transfinite diameter of $\Omega$.
 (The transfinite diameter is a measure of the compactness of a domain; see \cite{TROUT67} for the definition.)
-In \cite{KAC70}, Kac offers a probabilistic proof of this fact (see also \cite{BOJD70} and the generalization in \cite{TAKASU}).
+In \cite{Kac70}, Kac offers a probabilistic proof of this fact (see also \cite{BOJD70, SPITZER1, SPITZER2} and the generalization in \cite{TAKASU}).
+Related works are also offered in \cite{Bekers, OSELEDETS, Reade}.

 With $A_p$ denoting the power sum in \eqref{trace} and the iterated integrals computed numerically, \eqref{gen.14} and \eqref{gen.15} provide a practical and improvable means of computing this negative eigenvalue for a specific domain.
 When the transfinite diameter of $\Omega$ is less than or equal to one, this negative eigenvalue disappears.
 This is the case of the unit disk.
 In \cite{SAITO-LAPEIG-ACHA}, it was found that the eigenvalues of the nonlocal BVP associated with the kernel \eqref{ker} are of two types, $j_{0,n}^2$, with multiplicity 3, and $j_{m-1,n}^2$ with multiplicity 2, for $m=2,3, \ldots$, and $n=1,2, \ldots$.
-Based on the values of $\sigma_{2\ell}(\nu)$, one can generate for the first few power sums.
-While $\sum_{k=1}^{\infty} \, 1/\lambda_k$ is easily seen to diverge,
+Based on the values of the Rayleigh function $\sigma_{2p}(\nu)$ defined in \eqref{sigma}, one can generate for the first few power sums.
+While $\sum_{k=1}^{\infty} \, 1/\lambda_k$ is easily seen to diverge, we have

 Similarly